A curly Case Study with Wellster Healthtech Group

 Two patterns showed up across both studies.
 The first: at every patient journey point — such as medical questionnaire, product selection or checkout — patients want concrete trust signals before they take the next step.
 The second: patients want flexibility - like adjusting delivery dates when going on holidays or changing dosages when experiencing side effects.
 Wellster turned both patterns into concrete roadmap items, including the patient-account flexibility features mentioned earlier.

-Pre-purchase churn and post-treatment churn look like different problems on the surface.
+Treatment sign-up drop-off and therapy discontinuation look like different problems on the surface.
 They aren't.
 Both are, at their core, trust questions asked at different moments — can I trust this enough to start? and can I trust this enough to keep going?
 Run as separate studies, you get two reports.
-Run them through the same instrument, on the same platform, and you start seeing the customer journey as one continuous trust curve, with specific failure points you can actually fix.
+Run them through the same instrument, on the same platform, and you start seeing the patient journey as one continuous trust curve, with specific failure points you can actually fix.

 That's the kind of insight that changes what a product team works on next quarter.